 The first ozone NAAQS were established by EPA in 1971 after the Clean Air Act entered into law.
 Initially, hundreds of jurisdictions were judged to be in nonattainment, but the subsequent implementation plans lead to attainment for many jurisdictions and healthier air quality.
 In 1979 and 1997, those standards were gradually strengthened, causing a temporary increase in the numbers of nonattainment areas.

 The most recent ozone NAAQS of 75 ppb was established in 2008 under the Bush Administration.
 In response to a legal challenge arguing that the standard did not adequately protect human health as required by law, in January 2010, EPA announced that it would revisit the 2008 standard.
 It proposed a new standard of between 60 and 70 ppb.
 The most recent ozone NAAQS of 75 ppb was established in 2008 under the Bush Administration.
 In response to a legal challenge arguing that the standard did not adequately protect human health as required by law, in January 2010, EPA announced that it would revisit the 2008 standard.
 It proposed a new standard of between 60 and 70 ppb, and ultimately submitted a standard of 65 ppb to the White House Office of Management and Budget for the last step in the regulatory approval process.
 In September 2011, President Obama overruled EPA had the EPA Administrator withdraw the proposed final rule.
-Instead, the President ordered that the ozone standard would be subject to its next scheduled review, set for 2013.
-EPA plans to propose a new ozone air quality standard by January 15, 2015, and a final rule by November 15, 2015.

 Read more from EPA on ozone NAAQS.